 What type of documentation is valid for an emotional support animal?

-Keep in mind that an ESA letter does not have to come from a doctor, and most ESA letters are actually not from physicians.
+Keep in mind that an ESA letter does not have to come from a doctor, and most are not from physicians.

 Housing providers are sometimes presented with things like ESA registrations and certificates, identification cards, tags, and other accessories.
 Be aware that these items are not sufficient to prove that a tenant’s pet is an ESA, and you have the right to ask for an ESA letter instead.